Hello! Welcome to the Schools of Chesham Carnival 2018

 If you’re looking to do a bit of shopping, the park is filled with stalls selling unique items from many retailers and charity organisations.
 Perfect place for gift hunting!
 Feeling a bit peckish?
 Pop over to the BBQ and Tea Tent which is located in the middle of the park.
 This is run by the Schools of Chesham Carnival.

 For the younger ones there are face painting, ice cream stalls and a bouncy castle.
-Throughout the afternoon there are events which take place in the Central Arena.
+Throughout the afternoon there are events which take place in the Main Arena.

 All the fun starts in

 If you have ever wondered how Carnival started in Chesham, this may enlighten you.
 Last year we sadly lost our founder, creator and visionary Mr David Steel.
 He was one of Chesham’s jewels, and we have a lot to thank him for, not only for this event, but for so much more.